Medication Self-Assessment Guidelines

 Institute of Safe Medication Practices

-High-alert medications are drugs that bear a heightened risk of causing significant patient harm when they are used in error.
-Although mistakes may or may not be more common with these drugs, the consequences of an error are clearly more devastating to patients.
+High-alert medications are drugs that bear a heightened risk of causing significant client harm when they are used in error.
+Although mistakes may or may not be more common with these drugs, the consequences of an error are clearly more devastating to client.

 LPN Professional Development Note